AlexDjangoX/drelix/README.md

 ### Bilingual UI

 - Polish default.
-English toggle (client-side).
-Same URL for both.
-Bots see Polish only.
-No hreflang.
+English toggle (client-side, `LanguageContext`).
+Same URL for both languages.
+- Search engines are served Polish content by default (no hreflang tags).

+**Rationale:** This approach avoids duplicate content issues and indexing complexity for a business targeting the Polish market exclusively.
+English is provided for occasional international visitors but is not optimized for search engines.

+**If English SEO becomes a goal:** Implement URL-based locale routing (`/en/products`) and add hreflang tags.
+This would require duplicate content strategy and separate metadata per locale.

 ---